tlaverdure/laravel-echo-server/README.md

 ### Running with SSL

-*   Your client side implementation must acccess the socket.io client from https.
+*   Your client side implementation must access the socket.io client from https.
 *   The server configuration must set the server host to use https.
-*   The server configuration should include paths to your ssl certificate and key located on your server.
+*   The server configuration should include paths to both your ssl certificate and key located on your server.

-*Note: This library currently supports only serving from either http or https, not both.*
+*Note: This library currently only supports serving from either http or https, not both.*

 ## Subscribers
-The Laravel Echo Server subscribes to incoming events with two methods.
+The Laravel Echo Server subscribes to incoming events with two methods: Redis & Http.

 ### Redis

- Your application can use Redis to publish events to channels.
+ Your core application can use Redis to publish events to channels.
 The server will subscribe to those channels and broadcast those messages via socket.io.

  ### Http

-Using Http, you can publish events to the Laravel Echo Server in the same fashion you would do so with Redis.
+Using Http, you can publish events to the Laravel Echo Server in the same fashion you would with Redis by passing a channel and message to broadcast.

 **Request Endpoint**